home-assistant/home-assistant.io/source/_components/binary_sensor.rpi_gpio.markdown

 ---
 layout: page
 title: "Raspberry Pi GPIO Binary Sensor"
-description: "Instructions how to integrate the GPIO sensor capability of a Raspberry Pi into Home Assistant."
+description: "Instructions on how to integrate the GPIO sensor capability of a Raspberry Pi into Home Assistant."
 date: 2015-08-30 19:00
 sidebar: true
 comments: false